cmaureir/progra-alma/lectures/week4/lecture13.rst

    Maybe the `glob`_ module will be useful.

 #.
 Write a program which return the amount of lines in a file
-   or output, using it throught the pipeline.
+   or output, using it through the pipeline.

    For example, if I have a file called ``test``, and it has 4 lines inside, the behaviour of the program must be.